Raouf25/Spring-Boot-efficient-search-API/README.md

 ```
 This will first run maven build to create jar package and then build hello-world image using built jar package.

->Note:if you run this command for first time it will take some time in order to download base image from [DockerHub](https://hub.docker.com/)
+>Note: if you run this command for the first time, it will take some time to download the base image from [DockerHub](https://hub.docker.com/)

 ##### Run Docker Container
 ```